wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 \newpage

-# Week 5: Leaves and water loss
+# Week 6: Leaves and their control on plant water loss

 Reference: The Biology of Plants  pp 592-604.